Visibility Simulator Examples

 Loading a HEALPix map into a SkyModel object is currently only possible via the native skyh5 file format.
 Thus, a diffuse sky map in a HEALPix FITS format (e.g., Haslam 408 MHz) must be manually initialized from the HEALPix array values and indices.

 A method for converting a SkyModel object from one component type to another is provided, which can be used to convert a “healpix” model to “point” and combine with another “point”-type model, for example.
-This conversion is used by hera_sim in its VisCPU and healvis wrappers.
+This conversion is used by hera_sim in its matvis and fftvis wrappers.

 Below, we show how to create a random point source model and a uniformly distrubuted diffuse model, and combine them into a single SkyModel object.
 Please refer to the pyradiosky developer API for details of the objects parameters and methods.